andrewcooke/choochoo/docs/impulse.md

 #### Parameter Fitting

+The model has a bunch of parameters.
+What values should they have?

-Do we need different parameters for different contexts?
-Do we need different parameters for different sports?
-Or different styles of training.
+Do we need different values for different contexts?
+Do we need different values for different sports?
+Or different styles of training?

 Should we change training to reflect the need to measure parameters?
 What kind of measurements should we make?